dilipagheda/bmi-calculator-flutter/README.md

 ## About Project

-The objective of this project is to learn how to customise Flutter Widgets to achieve a beautiful user interface designs.
+The objective of this project is to learn how to customise Flutter Widgets to achieve a beautiful user interface designs and also use of Flutter to build for both iOS and Android.

 This app is a Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
 It will be a multi screen app with simple functionality but full-on custom styling.
 Starter files were provided by London Appbrewery and app is built on top of that.

+## Technology

+- Flutter
+- Dart
+- Third party library - Font Awesome

 ## Skills gained